sudouptime/lifelong-golfer-theory/README.md

 It serves the same philosophy as the 5W LH but focuses on shorter shots that require greater control.

 At present, these left-handed clubs provide dedicated recovery options while preserving the overall structure of the system.

+For the foreseeable future, this implementation will remain fixed while long-term testing continues.

+---

 ## Why This Theory Exists